-17.8 Community amenities are an important part of any community and encourage community involvement, interaction and sustainable development.
+14.8 Community amenities are an important part of any community and encourage community involvement, interaction and sustainable development.
 There are several important local amenities that cater for the local and wider population.
 These amenities include Rampton Primary School, Rampton Village Hall, and Woody's Bar in Woodbeck, Rampton Shop and Post Office and the Eyre Arms Public House.
+Policy 9 provides an approach to safeguard such facilities unless specific exceptions can be met.
+One relates to the commercial viability of the key local amenities.
+This may be particularly relevant for those amenities which are inherently commercial in their nature.
+In these circumstances the premises concerned should be marketed at a realistic price for at least six months to assess the opportunities for other community facilities to occupy any space currently occupied by key local amenities.

-Map 9: Local Amenities in Woodbeck
+Map 9: Local Amenities in Rampton

-Map 10: Local Amenities in Rampton
+Map 10: Local Amenities in Woodbeck

-Policy 12: Local Economy
+Policy 8: Local Economy

-- 1. Proposals for small-scale economic uses, which support new business, the expansion of existing businesses, or the diversification of existing businesses will be supported where they are not of a scale in excess of 1 ha per site and can satisfactorily meet the following criteria: - a) The use is appropriate to its location, setting and would not lead to an unacceptable negative impact on the amenity of neighbouring residents; - b) it will not lead to an unacceptable negative impact in terms of the height; emissions, noise, smell, vibrations, lighting or dust on nearby residents and the local environment; - c) has an appropriate area for vehicles either servicing or delivering to the site; - d) it would not lead to an unacceptable negative impact on the existing highway capacity or safety. - 2.
-For industrial buildings that are within, or adjoining, the open countryside, the materials used to clad the building(s) should be of an appropriate colour that blends into its setting and will not lead to a stark contrast between the new building(s) and the surrounding landscape. - 3.
-For schemes that are proposing a diversification to an existing business or enterprise will be supported if it can be demonstrated that the proposal is needed to support the future viability of the existing business and that the scale of the proposed diversification is no larger than that of the existing operation and that it complies with the criteria a-d in part 1 of this Policy.
+- 1. Proposals for small-scale economic uses, which support new business, the expansion of existing businesses, or the diversification of existing businesses will be supported where they are of a scale which is appropriate to its location within the neighbourhood area and the scale and nature of any surrounding uses, and can satisfactorily meet the following criteria: - a) The use is appropriate to its location, setting and would not lead to an unacceptable impact on the amenity of neighbouring residents; - b) it will not lead to an unacceptable impact in terms of the height; emissions, noise, smell, vibrations, lighting or dust on nearby residents and the local environment; - c) has an appropriate area for vehicles either servicing or delivering to the site; - d) it would not lead to an unacceptable impact on the existing highway capacity or safety. - 2.
+Proposals for industrial buildings within, or adjoining, the open countryside should use materials to clad the building(s) of an appropriate colour that blends into its setting and will not lead to an unacceptable contrast between the new building(s) and the surrounding landscape.

-Policy 13: The Protection of Local Amenities
+Policy 9: The Protection of Local Amenities

+- 1. The existing amenities shown on Maps 9 and 10 will be safeguarded for community purposes throughout the plan period.

+- 1. Rampton Village Hall

+- 2. All Saints Church, Rampton

+- 3. Eyre Arms Public House

+- 4. Rampton Shop and Post Office

+- 5. Rampton Primary School

+- 6. Woody's Bar, Woodbeck

-The existing amenities shown on Maps 9 and 10 will be safeguarded for community purposes throughout the plan period.
-Proposals for their redevelopment or change of use to other purposes will not be supported unless alternative community facilities are proposed as part of the development concerned or that it can be demonstrated that the existing use is unviable or that the proposed change of use has the support of the community.
+- 2. Proposals for the redevelopment or the change of use of any of the identified key local amenities to a non-community use will not be supported unless alternative community facilities are proposed as part of the development concerned or that it can be demonstrated that the existing use is unviable.

-18 Landscape Character
+15 Landscape Character

-18.1 Rampton and Woodbeck Parish has a long, linear form that runs east to west, within which there are marked differences in the character and appearance of the rural landscape that encompasses the two parish settlements.
+15.1 Rampton and Woodbeck Parish has a long, linear form that runs east to west, within which there are marked differences in the character and appearance of the rural landscape that encompasses the two parish settlements.
 This section provides an overview of the key qualities and characteristics which define the landscape of Rampton and Woodbeck Parish.
 It first collates the relevant findings of the Bassetlaw Landscape Character Assessment (BLCA) and presents them in a manner which provides a concise profile of the various landscape character areas and designations present within Rampton and Woodbeck Parish.
 It then explores the relationship between the settlements of Woodbeck and Rampton and their immediate landscape settings.